 A double-tank setup means the brine tank is separate from the resin tank.
 Thanks to this, the ESD2752 Series has a more sophisticated brine valve that controls the water flow and shuts it off automatically when the brine tank overflows.

 The ESD2752 Series also records data based on recent usage patterns to predict future operations.
-In the case of a power outage, it keeps working for six hours using this data.
+In the case of a power outage, a unit from this series keeps working for six hours using this data.

 Similar to its single-tank sibling, it’s NSF-certified for reducing barium, radium, and lead.